Markov-Restricted Analysis of Randomized Trials with Non-Monotone Missing Binary Outcomes: Analysis of CTN-0044

-For each treatment group, we estimated the average number of negative urine samples under the following assumptions: missing completely at random (MCAR), missing equals positive, missing equals negative and under $\alpha_k=0$.
-Table \ref{tab1} displays the treatment-specific estimates and difference in estimates, along with 95\% symmetric percentile bootstrap confidence intervals (parametric bootstrap for benchmark analysis; non-parametric bootstrap for other analyses; 5000 samples).
-While all treatment effect point estimates favored TAU+, only the confidence intervals for the MCAR and missing equal positive analyses excluded zero.
-Relative to MCAR, the treatment-specific estimates of the mean number of negative samples was lower under the benchmark assumption, indicating that the missing urine samples were more likely (under the benchmark assumption) to be positive than those observed.
+For each treatment group, we estimated the average number of abstinent half-weeks under the following assumptions: missing completely at random (MCAR), missing equals abstinent, missing equals not abstinent, and under $\alpha_k=0$.
+Table \ref{tab1} displays the treatment-specific estimates and difference in estimates, along with 95\% bootstrap confidence intervals (parametric bootstrap for benchmark analysis - 500 samples; non-parametric bootstrap for other analyses - 1000 samples).
+While all treatment effect estimates favored TAU+, only the confidence interval for missing equals abstinent included zero.
+Relative to MCAR, the treatment-specific estimates of the mean number of abstinent samples was higher under the benchmark assumption, indicating that the missing samples were more likely (under the benchmark assumption) to be abstinent than those observed.
+This seems counter-intuitive as prevailing wisdom suggests that missing samples would correspond to non-abstinent drug behavior.
+However, the outcome involves the results of a urine drug test {\em and} self-reported substance use.
+The outcome is considered missing if the urine test is negative, but the participant fails to self-report.
+In contrast, the participant is considered non-abstinent if their urine test is positive, regardless of self-report.
+The study protocol provided specific financial compensation for providing half-week urine samples and for detailed in-person surveys at 4, 8 and 12 weeks.
+These surveys were designed to collect detailed information on risk behaviors, social adjustment, psychiatric symptoms, coping strategies and self-reported substance use over the past 4 weeks.
+Compensation for these surveys was not contingent on completing the self-report form.
+Thus, a participant who would have negative urine at a half-week has a clear incentive to provide a urine sample.
+While a participant who would have positive urine at a half-week has a financial incentive to provide a urine sample, this incentive may be offset by their substance use behavior.
+Neither participant has an significant incentive to complete the self-report form of the subsequent survey.
+Thus, there are competing factors at play that influence missingness of the half-week abstinent measure.
+These competing factors make the comparison of the MCAR and benchmark results more subtle than prevailing wisdom may suggest.

-In our analysis, we assumed $\alpha_k=\alpha$ over all $k$.
-For each treatment group and each $\alpha$ (ranging from -5 to 5), we estimated the mean number of negative samples.
-The results (along with 95\% symmetric t-based percentile bootstrap confidence intervals - parametric bootstrap; 5000 samples, 1000 trees) are presented in Figure \ref{fig:f1}.
-Notice that as $\alpha \rightarrow \infty$ and $\alpha \rightarrow -\infty$, the estimates trend toward the missing=negative and missing=positive assumptions, respectively.
-Figure \ref{fig:f2} is a contour plot which shows that inferences are highly sensitive, as one deviates away from the benchmark assumption.
-For example, when the sensitivity analysis parameters in the TAU and TAU+ groups are 0.0 and 1.0, respectively, the estimated difference is 2.65 (95\% CI: 0.77 to 4.53), indicating stronger evidence of a treatment effect in favor of TAU+ relative to the benchmark analysis.
-The treatment-specific sensitivity analysis parameters would have to be very differential to conclude that TAU was more beneficial than TAU+.